Biology

 There are more than 5,000 species of cyanobacteria in biology.
 Some of the most representative species and examples of cyanobacteria are:

 • Arthrospira platensis and Arthrospira maxima: belonging to the genus Spirulina, they are two species of cyanobacteria that are of particular commercial interest.
 They are used in the preparation of spirulina, an energizing dietary supplement with a high content of proteins, minerals, vitamins and carotenes.
+Spirulina is also considered to have potential health benefits, including immune system support and antioxidant properties.

 • Nostoc sphaericum: a cyanobacterium of the Nostoc genus that is highly appreciated in the gastronomy of several Latin American countries, where it is known as cushuro.
 It has a spherical shape, gelatinous consistency, and antioxidant and antiviral properties, which is why it is also of pharmacological interest.

 • Nostoc punctiforme: a filamentous cyanobacterium that forms symbiosis and endosymbiosis with other organisms.
 It usually creates semi-elliptical colonies in moist but smooth soils.
+Its ability to form symbiotic relationships with plants, such as hornworts, contributes to its ecological importance in nutrient cycling.

 • Synechococcus: an example of a unicellular cyanobacterium that is widely present in the marine environment.
 Its main pigment is chlorophyll.